 - Login to www.silverblades.ca

-- Select the number of tests you wish to pay for (you can choose from one to four tests)
+- Find Test Day followed by the correct date and select the number of tests you wish to pay for (you can choose from one to four tests)

 How should my child dress for Test Day?

 Typically skaters should wear neat and simple skating apparel.
 Consult with your coach for guidance on appropriate attire for testing, however, here are some general guidelines:

 - Females should wear a freeskate dress with beige skating tights for Freeskate tests.
 For Dance or Skills tests, they should wear a dance dress, a dance skirt and form-fitting top, or a freeskate dress, with beige skating tights.

 - Males should wear skating pants, or trousers with some stretch, and a long sleeved shirt for all tests.